SystemsApproach/private5g/ran.rst

    frequencies, including Wi-Fi).

--  PHY (Physical Layer) → Responsible for coding and modulation (as discussed in an earlier chapter), including FEC.
+-  PHY (Physical Layer) → Responsible for coding and modulation (as discussed in Chapter 3), including FEC.

 The last two stages in :numref:`Figure %s <fig-pipeline>` (D/A conversion and the RF front-end) are beyond the scope of this book.